petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/consuming-apis/data-migration-center.md

 1. Use the checkbox to select whether to have the import task stop or continue upon error.

-1. Under import strategy, select an option to either _Add or Update Records_ or _Only Add New Records_.
-Note, when _Only Add New Records_ is selected, if the entity already exists, the import task will result in an error.
+1. Under import strategy, select an option to _Add or Update Records_ or _Only Add New Records_.
+Note, when _Only Add New Records_ is selected, if the entity already exists, the import task fails with an error.
 Select _Add or Update Records_ instead to have the data migration center overwrite the existing entity.

-1. Under update strategy, select an option to either _Update Changed Record Fields_ or _Overwrite Records_.
-Note, when _Overwrite Records_ is selected, the whole entity will be updated.
-When _Update Changed Record Fields_ is selected, only the fields defined in the import file is updated while the rest of the existing values are left alone.
+1. Under update strategy, select an option to _Update Changed Record Fields_ or _Overwrite Records_.
+Note, when _Overwrite Records_ is selected, the whole entity is updated.
+When _Update Changed Record Fields_ is selected, only the fields defined in the import file are updated, and the rest of the existing values are left alone.

 1. Under file settings, click _Choose File_ and locate the JSON file that contains the object entries to import.